radhey24h/cloud-in-depth/azure-in-depth/Day-6-Azure-Services/02-Azure-AKS/AKS/01 - Introduction/01-Azure-AKS-Introduction.md

 # Azure Kubernetes Service (AKS)
 Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service provided by Microsoft Azure.
 It simplifies deploying, managing, and scaling containerized applications using Kubernetes.

-AKS is highly available, secure and fully managed kubernates service, as on today it is available in 36 regions and growing daya by day, so if we will copare with other cloud AKS is available in heighest number of regions.
+AKS is highly available, secure and fully managed kubernates service, as on today it is available in almost 36 regions and growing day by day, so if we will copare with other cloud AKS is available in heighest number of regions.

 AKS is able to run any type of workloads:-
-  Windows based application .net application
-  Linux supported application like Java, dotnet core, nodeJS IOT device deployment and management on demand Machine learing model training with AKS
+  Windows based and Linux supported based application like Java, dotnet core, nodeJS IOT device deployment and management on demand Machine learing model training with AKS

 ## AKS Architecture
 Azure Kubernetes Service (AKS) architecture consists of several key components that work together to manage and orchestrate containerized applications:

-### 1. Kubernetes Cluster
+## Kubernetes Cluster
    - **Description:**

    A Kubernetes cluster includes a control plane and worker nodes or node pools.
 The control plane is managed by Azure and includes components like the API server, scheduler, and ETCD.